Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_4.md

 };
 ```

-So the input to an idex is a key or a range of keys, and the output is a set of record *id* that matches the given key.
+Regardless how an index is implemented, the input to an idex is a key or a range of keys, and the output is a set of record *id* that matches the given key.
 Note there could be multiple matches, and therefore the output is stored in a vector.
 Using the output ids from the index, the corresponding records can be quickly located.
 Quickly how?
 Because records are stored in a vector which supports O(1) random access using.

 ### Index with B-Tree (20pt)